firolightfog/Yolow/README.md

 - Poly channels: limiting polyphonic output from 1 to 16 channels if needed

 The 'poly channels' setting doesn't influence the sequence created by the JUMP input.
 But it does influence the number of steps available with the STEP input.

+### NearMess
+It is a very simple mixer that will combine two monophonic inputs (A and B) according to fixed ratios.
+This module is a tribute to my Takab [Nearness](https://www.modulargrid.net/e/takaab-nearness) Eurorack module that I dearly loved for it's simplicity and practicality.

 -----